 During college I lived in Spain, including time spent at Complutense University of Madrid.
 Since then, we have visited Spain several times with children, covering everywhere from Barcelona to Málaga to Sevilla.

 Madrid is one of the most vibrant European cities, and any family trip to Spain needs to include visit.
 Here are some of our favorite places to visit in Madrid with kids.
+(And we have another article if you’re traveling to Madrid with teens).

 1. Royal Palace and Gardens